electric-it/cagophilist/README.md

 [![Build Status](https://travis-ci.org/electric-it/cagophilist.svg?branch=master)](https://travis-ci.org/electric-it/cagophilist)
 [![Go Report Card](https://goreportcard.com/badge/github.com/electric-it/cagophilist)](https://goreportcard.com/report/github.com/electric-it/cagophilist)
 # Cagophilist (aka Cago)
-Cago (_pronounced kay-go_) is a very simple tool for managing role-based access to AWS on the command line.
+Cago (_pronounced kay-go_) is a tool for managing access to the AWS API from the command line.
+If you use command-line tools to manage AWS resources, you access AWS using temporary keys for federated role and have to frequently switch between different profiles as you work, Cago can help.

 # About AWS Profiles
 An AWS profile is simply a named set of credentials for accessing the AWS API.
 By default, AWS profiles are stored in an ini file: `~/.aws/credentials`.
 Each section in this ini file represent a different profile.
 Cago is used to manipulate these profiles and to copy values from profiles into environment variables.